 1. The context resets every session

-This is the most fundamental limitation and no amount of context length addresses it.
+This is the most fundamental limitation, and no amount of context length addresses it.
 At the end of a session, the context window is gone.
-Start a new conversation and the model has no idea who you are, what you discussed, or what it learned.
+Start a new conversation, and the model has no idea who you are, what you discussed, or what it learned.
 Every session starts from scratch.

 A 128K context window gives you a lot of space to work with during a single conversation.
 It gives you nothing across conversations.
 A user who interacted with your agent 50 times has no persistent presence in the system unless you have built something to store and retrieve that history.

-This is what Mem0 means when it describes the stateless agent problem: agents without persistent memory cannot learn, cannot personalize, and cannot maintain continuity over time regardless of how large their working context is.
+This is what Mem0 means when it describes the stateless agent problem: agents without persistent memory cannot learn, cannot personalize, and cannot maintain continuity over time, regardless of how large their working context is.

 2. Cost scales with every token at every call